ZoltanRacz/MomentMatching.jl/docs/src/index_longer.md

 # MomentMatching.jl

-This package provides a unified framework to perform Method of Moments (Generalized and Simulated) parameter estimation for economic models.

 Generalized Method of Moments (GMM) estimation[^1] consists in finding the vector of parameters ``\theta`` that solves the following system of equations:

 ```math